THE WAVELENGTH PROJECT charity

 We are currently particularly concerned for the wellbeing of disabled people.
 Many able-bodied people around the world today are now experiencing what a great number of disabled people must deal with on a daily basis in terms of social isolation, restriction of movement, and communication with others.
 COVID-19 is having a dramatic impact on the lives of many people with disabilities, making their day-to-day lives even more challenging.
 We are now consulting with the CEDA disability charity in Exeter England, to develop ways of helping resolve this unprecedented situation.

-We will share news with you about our new work on this website as things unfold over coming weeks.
+I believe that my own experience of being disabled (stroke) will help me lead this initiative.
 If you have any questions or comments, please don’t hesitate to contact us.
 Thank you for your time and support.’

 – Mark Ware CEO